 - Allow a full 5-7 days for complete cure before cleaning floor with Woca Soap or Woca Oil Refreshing Soap.

 Wood floor must be completely dry and free from dirt and grease before the Woca oil application.
 Recommended moisture maximum 12%.

 - To prevent "bleed back", wipe up oil between floor boards with gaps or bevels before polishing with the white pad.

-- If you must quit the oiling process, pick a logical place to stop.
-Tape off adjoining planks if necessary before oiling and wipe up any oil that may get on bare wood or you will get a "shiny" spot when you continue the oiling.
+- If you must stop the oiling process before job is complete, pick a logical place to stop.
+Tape off adjoining planks if necessary before oiling and wipe up any oil that may get on bare wood or you will get "shiny" spots when you continue the oiling.
 Never stop in the middle of a floor as you will get overlap marks with different sheen levels.